solr-cool/solr-bmax-queryparser/README.md

 This document covers Version 1.5.x and onwards.
 For the old 0.9.9 version, [take a look at the release branch](https://github.com/shopping24/solr-bmax-queryparser/blob/v0.9.8/README.md).

+## Terminology & Foundations

+*Synonym* - a (bidirectional) syntactic or semantic equivalent to a origin term.
+It will expand recall and in ranking, matches on these synonyms will be scored almost as high as the origin term (default 0.9).
+Example: _tv_ to _television_.

+*Subtopic* - a unidirectional specification of a origin term that will expand recall and score lower than the origin term.
+Example: _mountainbike_ to _bicycle_ or _macbook_ to _laptop_.

+*Penalize term* - a term that semantically describes what should rank _lower_ in a search result matching the origin term.
+These terms will not increase recall, documents matching penalize terms will rank lower.
+Example: _isbn_ to _mountainbike_

+*Boost term* - a term that semantically describes what should rank _higher_ in a search result matching the origin term.
+These terms will not increase recall, documents matching penalize terms will rank higher.
+Example: _hdmi_ to television_

+It's important to note, that query epxansions that increase recall (synonyms and subtopics) are bound to the origin term.
+Given the synonym example _violet_ to _blue_, the query _blue bike_ would be rewriten by the bmax parser to `(violet OR blue) AND bike`.
+If you add the subtopic _mountainbike, ebike_ to _bike_, the query would be rewritten to `(violet OR blue) AND (bike OR mountainbike OR ebike)`.

+Out of the box synonym handling in Solr (dismax, edisxmax) loses these relationships during query analysis.
+As an example, given the synonym _violet_ to _blue_ a regular Solr synonym handling would rewrite the query _blue bike_ to `blue violet bike`.
+Depending on your query parser (and `mm` setting in dismax) this could lead to higher recall with way less precision.

 ## Bmax query processing
 Query processing in the bmax query parser is split into 2 steps: